Civil duty time off

 Civil duty time off during probationary or trial service period

-Tell your supervisor and provide a copy of the summons or subpoena as soon as reasonably possible after receiving your notice of civil duty.
+Notify your manager and provide a copy of the jury duty summons or subpoena as soon as reasonably possible after receiving your notice of civil duty.

 - For campus staff: Follow your department’s usual request procedures and make the appropriate time off request in Workday.